This guide will answer questions about Google Business Profile, and provide answers to many common questions people have about utilizing the platform.

-Do You Need to Have a Physical Address to Use GMB?
+Do You Need to Have a Physical Address to Use GBP?

-To claim your Google My Business page, you must have a business that has either a physical storefront or that travels to customers at their locations.
+To claim your Google Business Profile, you must have a business that has either a physical storefront or that travels to customers at their locations.

 Let’s say you are a plumber, for example.
 There is a good chance you don’t have a physical brick and mortar location, but you service customers at their own address.